krisstern/krisstern/README.md

 # Hello, world!
 I’m Kris Stern, with a PhD in Physics/Astrophysics from the University of Hong Kong (HKU).
-I am a software engineer / Senior Consultant in Video Analytics at an Information Technology company headquarted in Singapore, and I am based in Hong Kong.
+I am a software engineer based in Hong Kong.
 I maintain a Medium blog at https://krisstern.medium.com/.

 I started volunteering for the Jenkins project, most notably in the Google Summer of Code (GSoC) Special Interest Group in January 2022.
 Here is [my short bio](https://www.jenkins.io/blog/authors/krisstern/) at the Jenkins site.